 Here are tips to protect your mouth against infections and gum disease:

 Our dental office in South Calgary performs root canal therapy.
-If you feel you need this dental procedure or would like to have your mouth checked, contact us today at
+If you feel you need this dental procedure or would like to have your mouth checked, contact us today at (587) 328-1298 to book an initial consultation with the dentist.

 Serving the communities of Kingsland, Fairview, Kelvin Grove, Meadowlark Park, Mayfair, Bel-air, Winsor Park, Manchester Industrial, Eagle Ridge, Chinook Park, and surrounding areas.